Advanced Guide to Couponing

 There are subscriptions available for weekend-only subscriptions, from many newspapers.
 The number of newspapers you obtain should be based on family size, but there are other, less expensive ways to supplement your number of newspaper coupons that will be discussed further down my list.

 Find Coupons in the Wednesday or Thursday Newspaper!

 Special savings and weekly grocery flyers usually come in either the Wednesday or Thursday newspaper, depending on your region.

-Often, $x/xx newspaper coupons come in the mid-week newspaper, and also competitor coupons can often be found because that is the day all grocery stores put out their sales flyers and some of those contain coupons, too.
+Often, $x/xx newspaper coupons come in the mid-week newspaper.
+Competitor coupons can often be found because that is the day all grocery stores put out their sales flyers and some of those contain coupons, too.